-The HP Materials And Chemical Management Policy guides how we specify materials and chemicals for use in products, packaging, and manufacturing processes.
-This policy applies to all HP employees and businesses worldwide and extends to our suppliers.
+The HP Materials and Chemical Management Policy guides how we specify materials and chemicals for use in products, packaging, and manufacturing processes.
+This policy applies to all HP employees and businesses worldwide and extends to HP’s suppliers.

-When exploring safer alternatives to materials currently in use, we follow a precautionary approach.
-We follow the National Academies of Science publication A Framework to Guide Selection of Chemical Alternatives and incorporate the GreenScreen® for Safer Chemicals methodology.
+When exploring safer alternatives to materials currently in use, we follow a precautionary approach, use the National Academy of Sciences publication A Framework to Guide Selection of Chemical Alternatives, and incorporate the GreenScreen® for Safer Chemicals methodology.
 We screen all ingredients in HP-formulated inks using the GreenScreen methodology, as part of our new product development process.

-For additional information, see the Products and solutions section of our Sustainable Impact Report: www.hp.com/go/report.
+For more information, please see the 2021 HP Sustainable Impact Report at www.hp.com/go/report.